dib-lab/khmer-recipes/index.rst

 You can visit the `khmer-recipes GitHub site
 <http://github.com/ged-lab/khmer-recipes>`__ if you would like to
 contribute, fork, or otherwise investigate.
+You can also see documentation on :doc:`meta`.

 :ref:`search`